jamescherti/buffer-guardian.el/README.md

 - Set a maximum buffer size limit for auto-saving.
 (Variable: `buffer-guardian-max-buffer-size`)
 - Ignore buffers whose names match specific regular expressions.
 (Variable: `buffer-guardian-exclude-regexps`)
 - Use custom predicate functions to determine if a buffer should be saved.
 (Variable: `buffer-guardian-predicate-functions`)

+(Buffer Guardian is designed to run silently in the background without interrupting your workflow.
+To achieve this, it enforces strict non-interactive operations and proactively skips saving in scenarios that would normally trigger an interactive prompt.
+For example, the package will safely abort the auto-save process if the file is read-only, if the file's parent directory does not exist, or if the file was modified externally.
+Additionally, it temporarily disables interactive prompts during the save execution, gracefully catching and logging errors if a third-party hook attempts to ask for user input, thereby ensuring that your editor never freezes during an automatic background save.)

 ## Installation